6:050 School Wellness

 - Schools will support and promote an active lifestyle for students.

 - Physical education will be taught in all grades and shall include a developmentally planned and sequential curriculum that fosters the development of movement skills, enhances health-related fitness, increases students’ knowledge, offers direct opportunities to learn how to work cooperatively in a group setting, and encourages healthy habits and attitudes for a healthy lifestyle.
-See Board policy 6:060, Curriculum Content and Board policy 7:260, Exemption from Physical Education.
+See policies 6:060, Curriculum Content and 7:260, Exemption from Physical Education.

-- The curriculum will be consistent with and incorporate relevant Illinois Learning Standards for Physical Development and Health as established by the Illinois State Board of Education.
+- The curriculum will be consistent with and incorporate relevant Illinois Learning Standards for Physical Development and Health as established by the Ill.
+State Board of Education.

 Nutrition Guidelines for Foods Available in Schools During the School Day

-- Exempted Fundraising Day (EFD) Requests: All food and beverages sold to students on the school campuses of participating schools during the school day must comply with the “general nutrition standards for competitive foods” specified in federal law, unless the Superintendent or designee in a participating school has granted an exempted fundraising day (EFD).
-To request and EFD and learn more about the District’s related procedure(s), contact the Superintendent or designee.
-The District’s procedures are subject to change.
-The number of EFDs is set by ISBE rule.
+Exempted Fundraising Day (EFD) Requests: All food and beverages sold to students on the school campuses of participating schools during the school day must comply with the “general nutrition standards for competitive foods” specified in federal law.

-The Superintendent or designee shall annually provide implementation date and/or reports to the Board concerning implementation data and/or reports to the Board concerning this policy’s implementation sufficient to allow the Board to monitor and adjust the policy.
-This report must include without limitation, each of the following:
+At least every three years, the Superintendent or designee shall provide implementation data and/or reports to the Board concerning this policy’s implementation sufficient to allow the Board to monitor and adjust the policy (a triennial report).
+This triennial report must include without limitation, each of the following: